You want smart political talk without the meltdowns?

 We're seeing the beginning edges of that right now, but I really think we have to spend some time looking at it.

-So drilling down on the incident in Berlin, we look at that, and again, uh a guy that the security services knew.
+So drilling down on the incident in Berlin, we look at that.

-Uh, they'd known about him for months.
+They'd known about him for months.

-Uh, he had been arrested, traveling with false documents.
+He had been arrested, traveling with false documents.

-What is it that we refuse to accept in the West that this enemy is who they say they are, not who we want them to be, not who we wish they were, not who they think they're going to become.
+What is it that we refuse to accept in the West that this enemy is who they say they are, not who we want them to be, not who we wish they were, not who they think they're going to become?

 They are who they say they are today, now, and decisions can be made when you're not operating out of fear, when you're not operating out of intimidation, that we can set policies in place, we can set security apparatus in place, we can formulate national security positions that accept the reality of the nature of the fight that we're in.

-Now, I know a lot of the people that Donald Trump is bringing in to his administration.
+Now, I know a lot of the people that Donald Trump is bringing into his administration.

-Um, my time in the Pentagon, I knew General Mattis, General Kelly, General Flynn.
+My time in the Pentagon, I knew General Mattis, General Kelly, General Flynn.

-You're they're gonna need your public support for what they're attempting to accomplish.
+They're going to need your public support for what they're attempting to accomplish.

-Now I'm not saying run outside and buy a gun or anything like that, but when you see political decisions being made at your local school board regarding your the content of your textbooks, local legal structures that are being put in place, you have to act on your own at that local level.
+Now, I'm not saying run outside and buy a gun or anything like that, but when you see political decisions being made at your local school board regarding the content of your textbooks, local legal structures that are being put in place, you have to act on your own at that local level.

 And I think when we look at the war on terrorism, guys who've been inside the system fighting the war, and John's smiling at me going, yeah, exactly.

-If we accept that we have this subversive movement, and it is a movement operating inside the United States today, that has deformed and polluted our deliberate decision-making process, then we are going to have to first extract ourselves from this false reality, from this narrative-driven decision-making, in order to begin to formulate foreign policy that actually makes sense.
+If we accept that we have this subversive movement, and it is a movement operating inside the United States today that has deformed and polluted our deliberate decision-making process, then we are going to have to first extract ourselves from this false reality, from this narrative-driven decision-making, in order to begin to formulate foreign policy that actually makes sense.

 You can do that by beginning to recruit people in your own circle of friends, in your own family.